 Geishas remain one of the most iconic parts of Japanese culture.
 The best place for seeing them is in the Gion district, Kyoto’s historical district.
 We were, at first, hesitant about going somewhere specifically to see them.
 We didn’t want to ogle at them as if they weren’t human.
 Yet, Japanese locals told us that geishas appreciate and understand tourist interest in them, are happy for people to come along to take pictures, as long as they’re respectful.
 The best time to spot a geisha is in the evening, between 5:45pm – 6pm.
 This is when tourists gather around Hanami-Koji Street to spot them.
-If you really feel weird about it, join a tour with a local guide who will explain more about the history and lives of the geisha.

 The Sagano Bamboo Forest at Arashiyama

-Plan your trip to Kyoto
+Plan your perfect gay trip to Kyoto

 We've put together some handy hints and tips to help you plan your own gay trip to Kyoto.
 Read on to find out everything the gay traveler should know before they go.

 Travel insurance: Even in safe destinations like Kyoto, travel is full of unexpected complications that can ruin your trip.
 We never go anywhere without travel insurance and urge others to do the same.
 You just never know when a missed flight, lost luggage, or any other unforeseen event might derail your plans.
-We've been using Heymondo Travel Insurance for years and can definitely recommend their affordable, comprehensive cover.
-It's really easy to make a claim online if something does go wrong, so you can just enjoy your travels!

 How to get there: There are no airports in Kyoto proper but you can reach the city by flying into Osaka and then getting a train, bus or private transfer to Kyoto.
 It takes about an hour to get to Kyoto from Osaka.
 Alternatively, it might actually be more affordable to hire a car and drive yourself around.
 You can also get to Kyoto directly from Tokyo on the bullet train or via bus.